Introduction

 Nursing, Allied Health, and Interprofessional Team Monitoring

-Various pain assessment tools can be used upon each visit to monitor changes in pain over time, as well as responses to treatment.
+Various pain assessment tools can be used at each visit to monitor changes in pain over time and responses to treatment.

 References